 Such horses are suitable for publich entries, as to horse-ballets and other solemnities.

 "longeur, passager un cheval des sa longeur" means, to let a horse go on narrow voltes on two hoof-beats, so the croup is in the round, the length of the horse nearly makes the half diameter of the volte, and the horse is kept always between both calves, without the croupe falling out and falsifying the school.

 In the french Grisone (1550) translation of 1579 by Sébillet the "Incavallare" (sideways-pasege) during the "Mezza Volta" (Demi-Volte) to the left while crossing the forelegs is depicted.

-The word "Incavallare" means riding sideways on a normal volte, with the croupe to its center.
-Maybe this word now could get to be our unequivocal term for the 80°-sideways?
-The counterpart, the croupe-out in the 80°-angle on the renvers-carree we could call the "Excavallare" .
+The word "Incavallare" means riding sideways on an academioc volte (= volte on two hoof-tracks), with the croupe to its center.
+Maybe this word now could get to be our unequivocal term for the 85°-sideways?
+The counterpart, the croupe-out in the 85°-angle on the renvers-carree we could call the "Excavallare" .
 This word-couple thus would never have been in use either for walk-passage, trot-passage, promenading, nor for the former lessons croupe-in or croupe-out.

 (The rider surley is right-handed, to be assumed by the positin of his sword, but here he uses the left-hander seat!).

 Fiaschi, too, shows a picture of the sideways:

 Ridinger depicts the walk-passege as the sideways on an academic volte with a small inner circle,